rugbyprof/4663-Cryptography/Assignments/A06/README.md

-## Assignment 6 - Factoring Primes
+## Assignment 6 - Prime Factors
 #### Due: 10-08-2020 (Thursday @ 3:30 p.m.)

 ### Overview

-Your job is to factor a prime number (if possible).
+Your job is to find the prime factors numbers (if possible).
 Given a somewhat large number, determine if it is prime or if it can be factored.
 If it can be factored print out the factors.

 ### Requirements